 Information Systems: You are the founding director of the Security and Optimization for Networked Globe Laboratory (SONG Lab) and bring this center to UMBC.
 What are some notable projects you are conducting now and what are the collaborative research opportunities available for PhD students and postdoctoral positions?

-Houbing Herbert Song: The SONG Lab is conducting research on 5 projects (SaTC, CyberTraining, IUCRC, FMSG, and SWIFT) sponsored by NSF, 1 project sponsored by DOT, and 1 project sponsored by DOT.
+Houbing Herbert Song: The SONG Lab is conducting research on 5 projects (SaTC, CyberTraining, IUCRC, FMSG, and SWIFT) sponsored by NSF, 1 project sponsored by DOT, and 1 project sponsored by NASA.
 The SaTC project focuses on developing novel, transformative, multidisciplinary approaches that ensure the security of unmanned aircraft systems and other autonomous systems.
 The CyberTraining project focuses on creating advanced cyberinfrastructure (CI) to enable and potentially transform fundamental cybersecurity research and education in the age of AI/machine learning.
 The IUCRC Planning project aims to establish NSF Center for Aviation Big Data Analytics (Planning).
 The FMSG project focuses on developing AI/machine learning algorithms for anomaly detection to catalyze new manufacturing capabilities.
 The SWIFT project focuses on developing AI/machine learning algorithms for improved resiliency via spectral adaptation.
 The DOT project, a part of DOT Tier 1 Center ($10-million, five-year): Transportation Cybersecurity Center for Advanced Research and Education, focuses on conducting research on reducing transportation cybersecurity risks.
 The NASA project, a part of University Leadership Initiative (ULI) program: Mobility-Energy-Coordinated Platform for Infrastructure Planning to Support Electric Vertical-Take-Off-and-Landing (eVTOL) Aircraft Operations, focuses on gathering data about current and projected Advanced Air Mobility (AAM) operations to help produce models that could inform decisions on how the electric grid infrastructure can support future AAM activity, including the demand for aircraft charging stations.

 The SONG Lab has completed multiple projects sponsored by federal agencies (including NSF, DOT and Federal Aviation Administration, among others) and industry.
 These projects spanned cyber-physical systems/internet of things, cybersecurity and privacy, and AI/machine learning/big data analytics.
 The SONG Lab has licensed 2 patents to industry for commercialization and graduated 3 PhD students all of whom have been hired as tenure-track assistant professors at US universities.
 The SONG Lab’s research has been featured in many popular news media outlets, all of which can be found on the website.